GosiaKk5/ZoomingOnline/README.md

 <h1 align="center">ZoomingOnline</h1>

-ZoomingOnline is a web-based data visualization supporting the efficient and scalable Zarr format.
+ZoomingOnline is a modern web-based data visualization application built with Svelte, supporting the efficient and scalable Zarr format.
 Main use case is visualization of the waveform data from oscilloscopes, taken in segment mode.

 ![demo](./docs/assets/demo.gif)